moorepants/dissertation/davisbicycle.rst

    \dot{\delta} = w_{h3} - w_{b3}

-I now define a point, :math:`s`, on the steer axis such that it is located the minimum distance from the center of mass of the handlebar, :math:`g_o`.
+Now define a point, :math:`s`, on the steer axis closest to the center of mass of the handlebar, :math:`g_o`.

 .. math::
    :label: locationOfGo